Jay-shm/Solidity-trial/README.md

 # View and Pure Functions
 * Pure: a function that doesn't read or modify the variables of the state is called a pure function.
 It can only use local variables that are declared in the function and the arguments that are passed to the function to compute.
 * View: a function that only reads but doesn't alter the state variables defined in the contract is called a View Function.

+# Constructor
+1) Constructor is a special function declared using constructor keyword.
+It is an optional funtion and is used to initialize state variables of a contract.
+* Following are the key characteristics of a constructor:
+* A contract can have only one constructor.
+* A constructor code is executed once when a contract is created and it is used to initialize contract state.
+* After a constructor code executed, the final code is deployed to blockchain.
+This code include public functions and code reachable through public functions.
+Constructor code or any internal method used only by constructor are not included in final code.
+* A constructor can be either public or internal.
+* A internal constructor marks the contract as abstract.
+* In case, no constructor is defined, a default constructor is present in the contract.

+# constructor
+* Executed only once.
+* You can create only one constructor and that is optional.
+* A default constructor is created by the compiler if there is no explicitly defined constructor.

+* They are used to initialize state variables of a contract and to decide the contract owner in the start